 Simple click and drag in the empty MIDI piano roll area will first draw a note, then extend it as the mouse is dragged.
 Various keys can be used with this for other actions.
+For example, holding Ctrl this for other actions.
 For example, holding Ctrl and Alt while dragging will paint a straight line of notes between mouse up and mouse down.